After the Armistice (Nov. 1918-April 1919)

 At this point the men with good conduct records were granted generous 10-day leaves to sight-see around France and even London.
 Post schools were also established to further the education of the troops in reading, writing, mathematics and history.
 Selected officers and men possessing at least a high-school education also had the opportunity to attend classes at the AEF “University” in Beaune.

-In late March the 26th Division proceeded to Brest (Point C), where the men boarded troop transports and finally sailed for home.
+In late March the 26th Division proceeded to Camp Pontanezen at Brest (Point C), where the men boarded troop transports and finally sailed for home.

 THE VOYAGE HOME